-What is this form for?
 This form is to be completed by the doctor who treated you at the time of your diagnosis.
-Their statement will describe the nature and extent of your disability and provide evidence for it (such as medical records, test results etc.).
+Their statement will describe the nature and extent of your injury or illness and provide evidence for it (such as medical records, test results etc.).